xst000/blockman-go-security/README.md

 # 🧑‍💻 Authentication [API]
-## X-ApiKey; This is a fixed value, it is different in each individual minigame.
+## X-ApiKey ## This is a fixed value, it is different in each individual minigame.